Archive for October, 2010

 Born in Rustenburg, South Africa, Oltmann creates fascinating wire sculptures by hand which incorporate African weaving traditions and often allude to insects.
 The sculptures pictured here are made of anodized aluminum and brass wire.

-This is your chance to break out the halloween costumes!
+This is your chance to break out the halloween costumes, and maybe even get more than one wear out of them!
+Usually costumes aren’t allowed in the park for anyone over age 9, but for Mickey’s Halloween Party, costumes are an attraction.
 You’re sure to see plenty of amazing Halloween outfits as you wander between rides.
-There’s even a costume parade at the end of the night filled with innovative ensembles, favorite characters, and a sampling of hand-picked costumed partygoers.
-(Your very own Culture Vixen editors were randomly selected!)
+There’s even a costume parade at the end of the night filled with innovative ensembles, favorite characters, and even a sampling of hand-picked costumed guests.
+This special event also brings out classic Disney villains, along with regular costumed Disney characters.

 Trick-or-Treating for All Ages

-Best yet, each guest receives a trick-or-treat bag upon entry to fill up at various trick-or-treat stations spread out around the park throughout the night.
-Guests are treated to unlimited candy, and the normal rules don’t apply here—there are no age restrictions and everyone is perfectly welcome to trick or treat, no matter your age!
+Each guest receives a trick-or-treat bag upon entry to fill up at various trick-or-treat stations spread out around the park throughout the night.
+Guests are treated to unlimited candy, with treats ranging from gourmet Ghirardelli chocolates, to healthy snacks like sliced apples, to familiar Halloween classics like M&M’s, Twix, Almond Joy, Dots, and Tootsie Rolls.
+The normal rules don’t apply here—there are no age restrictions and everyone is perfectly welcome to trick or treat, no matter your age!
 Where else but Disneyland would this be possible?

 Disneyland’s fireworks extravaganzas are known for their sophisticated pyrotechnics, and Mickey’s Halloween Party is no exception.
-The special Halloween Screams fireworks spectacular features Disney villains with flashy individually spinning pinwheel fireworks and sky crawling blasts of sparkles.
+The special Halloween Screams fireworks spectacular features Disney villains like Ursula the sea witch from The Little Mermaid and Sleeping Beauty’s evil fairy Maleficent.
+You’ll also recognize characters from The Nightmare Before Christmas, including Oogie Boogie, Zero, and “Master of Scare-omonies” Jack Skellington.
+Flashy individually spinning pinwheel fireworks and sky crawling blasts of sparkles are just a few treats awaiting partygoers.

 Extra Breathing Room